 If a confession of judgment clause catches you unaware, you can also try to have it invalidated later.
 Craig R. Tractenberg, attorney and partner at Fox Rothschild LLP, says that “confession of judgment provisions are frequently challenged in court upon enforcement, and courts are liberal in granting relief, striking, or modifying judgment because of the oppressive nature of the clause.
 You can ask a court to issue an injunction against the lender in certain circumstances against using the clause.”

 The problem is that you might not even know that a lender is using a confession of judgment against you until they’ve debited your bank account or seized your assets.
 Plus, it’s not enough to claim that you didn’t know what you were signing.
 You’ll need to show a specific reason—such as duress or fraud—for the court to invalidate the confession of judgment.

 If you are seeking a business loan with bad credit, then agreeing to a confession of judgment might be the price you have to pay to obtain some kind of financing.
-If you’re determined not to sign a confession of judgment, you can improve your credit score and apply for a bank loan or SBA loan.
-You can also try to negotiate with the lender.
-For example, you might be able to offer more collateral or agree to a slightly higher interest rate in exchange for the lender removing the confession of judgment.
+If you’re determined not to sign a confession of judgment, you can improve your credit score and apply for a bank or SBA loan—as these loans typically do not contain confessions of judgment.